 If you are one of the very many shooters who was introduced to the world firearms through a semiautomatic pistol or intermediate cartridge from an AR 15 or AK-47 you may not be accustomed to shooting a .308 scout rifle.

 If that’s the case, recoil is going to be a new sensation for you especially in a scout rifle.
 Consider a recoil absorbent but pad so that you can focus on hitting your mark, rather than avoiding pain after your first magazine of ammunition.

 Choosing the best scout scope for your particular set up is a very important step to assembling your scout rifle.
 Small differences in features can add up to a potent riflescope, and the absence of some features will severely limit the range that you can shoot your rifle.

 Don’t forget to leave room for the cost of a mount, base and any accessories you may want.
-Above all else, remember that assembling a scout rifle is a very individual process and is going to take time to used to shooting and carrying it.
+Above all else, remember that assembling a scout rifle is a very individual process and it is going to take time to get used to shooting and carrying it.

-Long eye relief scopes are not for everyone but make sure you give your rifle several hundred rounds in a few months to get use to the new set up.
+Long eye relief scopes are not for everyone but make sure you give your rifle several hundred rounds in a few months to get used to the new set up.
 Most people, once they get used to it, never go back to a standard set up.